• Wellness

 Physical Education

-All students are required to earn four credits of Physical Education to fulfill their graduation requirement.
-Students can earn their four Physical Education credits through school-offered physical education classes, including Yoga, Team Sports, Project Adventure, Freshman Seminar, and Fundamental Fitness.
-Students in grades 11/12 may also enroll in MascoFIT (semester-long 1 credit course) as outlined in the High School Program of Studies, but may only earn a maximum of 2 credits in MascoFIT during their high school career.
-Students must earn a minimum of two of their four overall Physical Education credits through Physical Education classes offered in school (Yoga, Freshman Seminar, Team Sports, Project Adventure, Fundamental Fitness).
+All students are required to earn five credits in Physical Education to fulfill their graduation requirement.
+Students can earn their five Physical Education credits through school-offered physical education classes, including Yoga, Team Sports, Project Adventure, Freshman Seminar, and Fundamental Fitness.
+Students in grade 12 may also enroll in MascoFIT (semester-long 1 credit course) as outlined in the High School Program of Studies, but may only earn a maximum of 2 credits in MascoFIT during their high school career.
+Students may not repeat a course they have already taken and passed.

 Health